The Smashing Machine (2025 film): Plot

-The film begins with an interview of Mark Kerr, who explains to the interviewer his success in Ultimate Fighting Championship, before he leaves for his next bout.
+The film begins in 1997 with an interview of Mark Kerr, who explains to the interviewer his success in the Ultimate Fighting Championship, before he leaves for his next bout.

 In 1999, Mark is at home with his girlfriend, Dawn, with whom he shares a complicated relationship.
-Mark scolds her lightly for making a bulking shake incorrectly, but then apologizes.
-He prepares for a fight while being coached by Mark Coleman, and stumbles in and out of drug use while meeting Japanese officials regarding his pay.
+Later, he prepares for a fight while being coached by Mark Coleman, and stumbles in and out of narcotic painkiller use while meeting Japanese officials regarding his pay.

-Mark sits in his locker room under the influence, when he and Dawn begin to argue.
-After losing his latest fight drastically, he quietly leaves to his locker room and begins sobbing.
+Mark sits in his locker room in a vaguely altered state due to the painkillers, when he and Dawn begin to argue.
+After a devastating loss in the ring, he quietly leaves to his locker room and begins sobbing.
 Back home, his relationship with Dawn further deteriorates and he overdoses the next morning.
 Coleman visits him and tells him that he needs to change, which Mark agrees with.
 He begins rehab, which strains his relationship with Dawn, eventually resulting in her leaving and Mark leaving to camp with Bas Rutten.

-Mark does extremely well under the coaching of Bas, getting into peak shape, and winning his first fight.
+Mark does extremely well under the coaching of Bas, getting into peak shape, and winning his first fight since the overdose.
 He eventually reconciles with Dawn, which, to the dismay of Bas, results in Mark leaving camp.
 Mark and Dawn later have a falling out over her hedonistic habits, resulting in Mark breaking up with Dawn and asking her to leave.
 A distraught Dawn attempts suicide, resulting in her going into care.

 In Japan, a distracted Mark loses his next fight brutally, as he has flashbacks of Dawn and other moments of his life and career.

-Coleman eventually wins the 2000 Pride Grand Prix, while Mark receives stitches.
-He sits in the shower, smiling and laughing before it cuts to the present day, showing the real Mark Kerr shopping at a grocery store.
-It is revealed that Mark and Dawn got married 11 days after his loss at the 2000 Grand Prix, he retired in 2009, and while mostly unknown today, is one of the biggest pioneers in the MMA world.
+In 2000, with Mark's encouragement, Coleman eventually wins that year's Grand Prix, while Mark receives stitches.
+He sits in the shower, smiling and laughing, content at his loss.

+In a flash forward to 2025, the real Mark Kerr is shown shopping at a grocery store in Scottsdale.
+As he makes his way through the parking lot, it is revealed that he and Dawn got married 10 days after his loss at the 2000 Grand Prix; they were married for six years and had a son, and he retired in 2009.
+While mostly unknown today, he is one of the most influential pioneers in the MMA world.

+At the end of the epilogue, he bids goodbye to the audience, gets in his car, and leaves.

 Cast

-The film stars Dwayne Johnson and Emily Blunt shared leading roles.
+The film stars Dwayne Johnson and Emily Blunt in shared leading roles.